Haystack Mountain Ski Area: Independently operated (1964–1991)

-Mount Snow operated [1991-2005]
+Mount Snow operated (1991–2005)

-Shortly after the bankruptcy filing, the court granted Haystack's motion to allow nearby Mount Snow to lease its properties for three years at $312,000 / year, with the option to purchase the resort for $2.5 million.
+Shortly after the bankruptcy filing, the court granted Haystack's motion to allow nearby Mount Snow to lease its properties for three years at $312,000 per year, with the option to purchase the resort for $2.5 million.
 Haystack's largest creditor, The Marble Bank, was owed more than $4M, and called the plan, "woefully inadequate," suggesting the sale price undervalued Haystack.
 While deliberation on the bankruptcy reorganization terms continued in court, the lease moved forward.
 Mt.
 Snow took over the operation of Haystack, renaming the resort, "Haystack at Mount Snow."
 The two mountains were promoted together, with trail counts and snow reports often combined.

-During the three year lease, Mount Snow went through a contentious permitting process for an 2.8 mile, 18" water pipeline from Haystack's Mirror Lake snowmaking reservoir to Mount Snow.
+During the three-year lease, Mount Snow went through a contentious permitting process for an 2.8 mile, 18" water pipeline from Haystack's Mirror Lake snowmaking reservoir to Mount Snow.
 Even Governor Howard Dean weighed in on the controversy, angering some.
 On October 1, 1993, Mount Snow received the permit necessary for the pipeline.

-Oct 21, 1993, the judge dismissed Haystack's bankruptcy case citing incomplete financial disclosures as evidence that the assets should not continue to be run under current management.
+On October 21, 1993, the judge dismissed Haystack's bankruptcy case citing incomplete financial disclosures as evidence that the assets should not continue to be run under current management.
 So working directly with the bank, on June 22, 1994, S-K-I Ltd. acquired Haystack for $4.35M.

 In 1996 S-K-I Ltd. merged with LBO Resort Enterprises, forming the American Skiing Company.
 The American Skiing Company (ASC) would soon hit financial troubles, resulting in the scaling back of operations at Haystack.
 By the end of its ownership of Haystack, ASC limited operations to weekend and holiday periods.

-Private mountain ski resort [2005 - present]
+Private mountain ski resort (2005–present)

-The Haystack Club, Robert Foisie [2005-2011]
+The Haystack Club, Robert Foisie (2005–2011)

 On June 27, 2005, a group of investors led by Robert Foisie, purchased the Haystack Ski Area from ASC for $5 million.
 Foisie planned to develop a private member-only resort that included ski, golf, and other amenities.
-The project was marketed under the name, The Haystack Club.
+The project was marketed under the name The Haystack Club.
 Foisie planned to invest $450 million into the resort, adding full snowmaking capabilities, new lifts, and ample real estate offerings.
 David Dillion, the president of the Vermont Ski Areas Association, was hired as the president of the new venture.
 A gatehouse was added at the entry to the resort and the existing base lodge was gutted.
 The club planned for 900 members, with 200 members as the initial goal.
-Only 50-60 were sold -- the price of membership was never disclosed.
+Only 50–60 were sold—the price of membership was never disclosed.
 In early 2007, the project was put on hold and employees laid-off.
 There is no evidence the ski area ever opened.
 In September 2007, the group applied for an Act 250 master plan permit, which could give potential partners additional detail on the vision.
 The project now included Bob Rubin as an executive VP.
 The plan included two 80+ unit condominiums, a 162 unit hotel with restaurant, and 118 townhomes.
 The results of the permit application were not available.